bregman-arie/devops-exercises/README.md

 <details>
 <summary>What is Amazon Aurora</summary><br><b>

 A MySQL & Postgresql based relational database.
+Also, the default database proposed for the user when using RDS for creating a database.
 Great for use cases like two-tier web applications that has a MySQL or Postgresql database layer and you need automated backups for your application.
 </b></details>